rmrschub/aetna-codeserver/README.md

 # aetna-codeserver

-aetna-codeserver is an ubuntu:22.04 container that which comes pre-installed with
+aetna-codeserver is an ubuntu:22.04 container that comes pre-installed with
 - Python 3.10.12
 - kubectl
 - GitHub CLI